steharr/ms2-/README.md

 The **five planes of user experience design** developed by Jesse James Garrett was used as the conceptual framework for the development process of this site

 ### **Strategy Plane**
-There were two perspectives I needed to take into account when planning out the strategy of my site.
-These perspectives would help me to create a list of user stories to use when designing the site.
-These perspectives were:

-  * Site Owner Perspective = Game Developer

-  * Site Viewer Perspective =

-For the perspective of ....
-For the perspective of ....

 ### **User Stories**